Saban calls out Tide students for not showing up

 Alabama coach Nick Saban has seen the empty seats around Bryant-Denny Stadium, and he doesn't like it.

-During a news conference on Wednesday night, Saban took aim at the student section, which he said was half full during Saturday's 56-14 win over Louisiana-LaFayette.
+During a news conference on Wednesday night, Saban took aim at the student section, which he said was half-full during Saturday's 56-14 win over Louisiana-Lafayette.

 "I can honestly say I was a little disappointed there weren't more students at the last game," Saban told reporters in Tuscaloosa.
 "I think we're trying to address that.
 I don't think they're entitled to anything, either.
 Me, personally, I think it ought to be first-come, first-serve.
 If they don't want to come to the game, they don't have to come.
 But I'm sure there's enough people around here that would like to go to the games and we'd like for them to come too because they support the players."